-To ensure that the HydroScat does not detect reflections from any objects, keep a 30-degree cone in front of the windows clear for at least 1 meter.
+To ensure that the HydroScat does not detect reflections from any objects, keep a 30degree cone in front of the windows clear for at least 50 cm (see Figure 4).
 Even objects that appear very non-reflective, or are well out of the nominal sampling volume, can create substantial offsets in the backscattering measurement.
 You may find you can violate these strict limits, but you should verify by experiment that the instrument's readings are not elevated if you do so.